Towards An Analytical Framework for Dynamic Potential Games: Introduction

 \section{Introduction}

-Multi-agent games are of paramount importance in various fields, spanning economics, engineering, biology, and ecology (see e.g., \cite{fudenberg1991game, bacsar1998dynamic}).
-These games model strategic interactions among multiple agents, where each agent aims to optimise her individual objective based on the observed system state and actions of other agents.
-Multi-agent games are notoriously difficult to analyze.
+General-sum $N$-player games are of paramount importance in various fields, spanning economics, engineering, biology, and ecology (see e.g., \cite{fudenberg1991game, bacsar1998dynamic}).
+These games model strategic interactions among multiple players, where each player aims to optimize her individual objective based on the observed system state and actions of other players. $N$-player games are notoriously difficult to analyze.

-One well-established paradigm for analysing multi-agent games is the mean field framework \cite{caines2006large,lasry2007mean}.
-Its ingenious yet simple aggregation ideas enables efficiently approximating the Nash equilibrium of games with a large number of agents.
-However, such an approximation typically requires that agents are (approximately) homogeneous who interact weakly and symmetrically.
-As a result, the mean field approach is not appropriate for general games with heterogeneous agents and/or with general forms of interactions.
+One well-established paradigm for analyzing $N$-player games is the mean field framework \cite{caines2006large,lasry2007mean}.
+Its ingenious yet simple aggregation ideas enables efficiently approximating the Nash equilibrium of games with a large number of players.
+However, such an approximation typically requires that players are (approximately) homogeneous who interact weakly and symmetrically.
+As a result, the mean field approach is not appropriate for general games with heterogeneous players and/or with general forms of interactions.

-Another alternative and emerging framework for studying multi-agent games, especially with heterogeneous agents, is the potential game introduced by \cite{monderer1996potential}.
-The analysis of this game is through the notion of potential function, such that the change in the value function of any agent who unilaterally deviates from her policy is given by the change in value of the potential function.
-Once the potential function is identified, finding Nash equilibrium of the game can be reduced to solving for the global optimum of the potential function.
-For a particular class of potential games, called the Markov potential game whose potential function is a function of policies and states, provably convergent multi-agent reinforcement learning algorithms have been developed, along with an extensive body of research on the approximation and computation of Nash equilibria \cite{maheshwari2022independent, zhang2021gradient, song2021can, mao2021decentralized, ding2022independent, fox2022independent, zhangglobal, marden2012state, macua2018learning,narasimha2022multi}.
-These algorithmic studies are, however, built {\it without} verifying {\it a priori} whether the game under consideration is actually a potential game.
+An alternative and emerging framework for studying $N$-player games, especially with heterogeneous players, is the potential game introduced by \cite{monderer1996potential}.
+A game is a {(static)} potential game if there exists a potential function such that whenever one player unilaterally deviates from their action, the change of the potential function equals to the change of that player's value function.
+Once the potential function is identified, the daunting task of finding Nash equilibrium of the game is simplified to an optimization problem of finding the global optimum of the potential function.